ParasiteTracker/vampire-moths-and-their-fruit-piercing-relatives-Occurrence-Records/README.md

 ### Data Definitions

-The definitions of the key:value pairs that are used in DWC:dynamicProperties field in the occurrences.tsv dataset are described here.
+The definitions of the keys from the key:value pairs that are used in DWC:dynamicProperties field in the occurrences.csv dataset are described here.
 This is not an exaustive list of classes to describe the interactions, only the ones that were used in this dataset.

   * A **sourceTaxonId** [DWC:scientificNameID](http://rs.tdwg.org/dwc/terms/scientificNameID) : An identifier for the nomenclatural (not taxonomic) details of a scientific name.
   * A **sourceTaxonName** [DWC:scientificName](http://rs.tdwg.org/dwc/terms/scientificName) : The lowest level taxonomic rank that can be determined.